snehccurry/Spacia/README.md

-# TEST for adding two numbers using python and cef
+secsp a python app for creating dimensions with cef capabilities, works like a web browser too